dmakariev/dmakariev.github.io/_posts/2023-10-10-what-is-equals-in-java.md

 # Conclusion

 In this blog post, we've explored the differences between `==` and `equals()` in Java through ten practical examples.
-We've created a Maven project, removed the initial App.java and AppTest.java files, updated the dependencies to JUnit 5 and AssertJ, and built a single JUnit 5 test called EqualsExampleTest.
 This test demonstrates the nuances of '==' and `equals()` and serves as a valuable reference for any Java developer.
 Understanding when and how to use these comparison techniques is essential for writing robust and bug-free code.

 ---